top of page

 Common Issues & Delays in Mutation

-Despite being straightforward, mutation can face the following roadblocks:
+Despite being straightforward, the mutation can face the following roadblocks:

-To avoid these issues, ensure you double-check all paperwork and clear property tax dues before applying.
+To avoid these issues, ensure you double-check all paperwork and settle property tax dues before applying.

 How to Check Property Mutation Status